IMIO/collective.datagridcolumns/README.txt

 jQueryUI
 --------

-A column above need that Plone provide jQueryUI features.
-This product *will not* provide this requirement.
+A column above need that Plone provide jQueryUI library.
+This product *will not* cover this requirement, even by dependency.

 If you have already jQueryUI autocomplete behaviour in your Plone site, you are already ok.

-If you need it, take a look at `collective.jqueryui.autocomplete`__ (or read it's documentation page).
+If you need it, take a look at `collective.jqueryui.autocomplete`__ (or read it's documentation page to understand how cover this need).

 __ http://plone.org/products/collective.jqueryui.autocomplete